 Yes!
 I like exploring and not going to big cities only, to explore the region.
 I’ve never been to Eastern Europe so it’s a fun challenge to explore a new area I’ve never been to.
 I can’t wait to be there.

 Sean gave an overview of how his professional and creative practice has combined technology, design, and storytelling into digital and physical experiences during his talk at the Art & Tech Conference.
-To meet similar artists and tech experts come to Art & Tech Days 2020 this November.
+To meet similar artists and tech experts come to the next Art & Tech Days in Košice.